aR7dx/pyqt6-pdf-qrcode/README_EN.md

  NAVIGATION_MODE='KEYBOARD_MOUSE' # change between 'JOYSTICK' or 'KEYBOARD_MOUSE'
 ```

+This will allow the program to be used as a keyboard/mouse version.
+You won't need a microcontroller, joystick or buttons.

-For further information, please refer to the project documentation in `doc/documentation.txt`.
+For further information, please refer to the project documentation in [*doc/documentation.md*](./doc/documentation.md).

 ## Installation